dionyziz/marabu-course/docs/syllabus.md

 - What money do I own?
 Calculating balances
 - The UTXO as a state machine α with transaction transitions δ
 - Double spending
-Coding for this lesson:
-- Transaction creation and verification
-- Signature generation and verification
+- Exercise 2 and 3
-- Address generation

-Lesson 3: Blocks and chains
+## Lesson 3: Blocks and chains
 - The decentralized setting; the network
 - Adversarial and honest nodes, corruption, sybil attacks
 - Network delays, message delivery